peteroupc/peteroupc.github.io/approxtheory.md

 To improve this article, explicit error bounds (with no hidden constants) of the following kinds are sought:

 - Inequalities similar to the [**Lebesgue inequality**](#Lebesgue_Inequality_for_Certain_Linear_Operators) for certain operators (not necessarily linear ones) where the normal Lebesgue inequality doesn't apply (say, spline operators with local approximation, or numerical integration rules).
-For example, inequalities of the following forms, where $C>0$ is an explicitly given constant:
+For example, inequalities of the following forms, where $C$ is an explicitly given positive constant:
     - $\Vert f-L(f)\Vert$ is no more than $C$ times the smallest $\Vert f-P\Vert$ over all functions $P$ mapped to by $L$.
     - $\Vert f-L(f)\Vert \le (C \Vert I - L\Vert_{op})$ times the smallest $\Vert f-P\Vert$ over _a subset_ of functions $P$ mapped to by $L$.
     - $\Vert f-L(f)\Vert \le (C\Vert I - L\Vert_{op})$ times the smallest $\Vert f^{(k)}-P^{(k)}\Vert$ over _a subset_ of functions $P$ mapped to by $L$, where $k\ge 1$ (for example, De Boor 1975[^86]).